Transforming a failed retirement calculator onboarding experience to deliver value for both users and John Hancock

 Affinity Mapping

-Defining User Needs and MVP Offerings
+Defining user needs and MVP

 I mapped insights from the former Retirement Planner, a competitive research report on retirement tools, and a marketing survey on how users choose investment funds.
 Then, in yellow post-its, I ideated summary MVP offerings for a redesigned retirement calculator.